koraykoca/Python-Notes-Tips/README.md

 * def __ contains __ (self, member): to be able to use __*in*__ operator with the object correctly.

+* def __ file __ (self): returns the path relative to where the initial Python script was called.
+If you need the full system path, you can use os.getcwd() to get the current working directory of your executing code.

 * def __ repr __ (self): A useful form to express "this is everything you need to know about this instance".
 Use repr() (or %r formatting character, equivalently) inside __ repr __ implementation.
 When you run <your_object>, you will get a desription that you defined in __ repr() __ method.

 * def __ str __ (self): for "pretty print" functionality.  if __ repr __ is defined, and __ str __ is not, the object will behave as though __ str __ = __ repr __ .
 When writing your own classes, it’s a good idea to have a method that returns a string containing useful information about an instance of the class (like .description()).
 The pythonic way of to do is using __ str() __ method.
 When you run print(<your_object>), you will get a desription that you defined in __ str() __ method.